Oxfordshire County Council: Official Opposition

+Next election

+The next election is due in 2029.

 Elections

-Since 1889, members have been elected for a term of office, with elections held all together (initially every three years, later every four years) on the "first past the post" system.
+Since 1889, members have been elected for a term of office, with elections held all together (initially every three years, later every four years) by the "first past the post" system.
 Until the 1970s, the elected members chose aldermen, whose term of office was for six years, and who once appointed were also voting members of the council.
 This form of membership was ended by the Local Government Act 1972, so that after 1974 only honorary (that is, non-voting) aldermen could be appointed.

-Current composition

-As of August 2021, the council composition is as follows: